 "Reference value" means a value traceable to a national standard (Figure 1).

-"Rise time" means the difference in time between the 10 per cent and 90 per cent response of the final reading (t10 - t90)
+"Rise time" means the difference in time between the 10 per cent and 90 per cent response of the final reading (t10 to t90)

 "Sensor" means any measurement device that is not part of the vehicle itself but installed to determine parameters other than the concentration of gaseous and particle pollutants and the exhaust mass flow.